Known nationally for our innovative outreach programs, the Montshire offers an array of options for your classroom or special event.

 Workshops on Wheels

-Transform your space into a bustling learning lab through our hands-on, inquiry-based workshops.
+Transform your classroom into a bustling learning lab through our hands-on, inquiry-based workshops.
 (Also available for non-school groups.)
-Our educators arrive complete with an unusual conglomeration of materials in their teaching tool kit.
+Our educators arrive complete with an unusual conglomeration of materials in their teaching tool kit and work with one class at a time for a high-quality science experience.

 Montshire school workshops